karan-shiva/Auto-Scaling-Face-Recognition-on-AWS/README.md

 ## ✅ Testing & Evaluation

-Use the workload generator and grading script to test:
+Use the workload generator and testing script to test:

 ```bash
 python3 workload_generator.py --n 10 --server http://<elastic-ip>/